 Years later, I am back in central Florida, sitting outdoors at a random Americana restaurant.
 When I spy the Two Henrys concoction on the menu, the entire meal gets built around the brew.
 I am thrilled to stumble back upon it.
 Two days later, I am on an impromptu road trip to Thonotosassa for a four-pack to take home with me.
 I am even filling to check my bag just to be allowed to transport it home.
 The Two Henrys Brewery shares space with the fruit-filled Keel And Curley Winery (renamed to the original Keel Farms somewhere along the way), with hopes of arriving before closing.
 Success!
 I pack and ship the four-pack and stagger their enjoyment over time to recall the flavors and tastes that I may likely – and to date, have not – enjoy again.

 I’ve spoken these words before (see Drink The Wine from April 2013) but there is no reason to leave good wine, or in this case, tangy porter, for a future date.
 Yes, I made a point to not inhale the four cans (technically, only three as one did not survive the initial journey), but I wasn’t about to let the flavor trickle down the drain long after it lost its kick.
 For a while, I saved the last emptied can, to remind me of the flavor long after the taste faded, but packing and moving an empty beer can becomes impractical and a silly waste of space.
 I doubt I’ll ever try a flavor like it, but I won’t forget the ideal recommendation, even if it sounds absolutely nuts.
-Did I mention he’s known me my whole life?
+Did I mention he’s known me his whole life?